bradorego/bradorego.com/content/post/case-study/better-mcbw.md

 The code could also use a serious refactor, especially on the client side.
 This is what happens when innovation/speed of development matters more than code quality/longevity/cost of support.
 Whoops.

+There also could be increased security, as right now I'm pretty sure if you have someone's user ID you can modify their list of saved events, but again, 20 hours of free work plus it's an app that's only useful for one week (and for a beer event, no less).

 # Lessons Learned

 ### Firebase Synchronized Arrays

-One thing I learned in trying to build this Saved Event feature is <a href="https://www.firebase.com/docs/web/libraries/angular/guide/synchronized-arrays.html">Firebase arrays</a>a don't work the way you think they do.
+One thing I learned in trying to build this Saved Event feature is <a href="https://www.firebase.com/docs/web/libraries/angular/guide/synchronized-arrays.html">Firebase arrays</a> don't work the way you think they do.
 I had a list of events  (JSON objects) that I would push to an array (via `$firebaseArray.$add`), and when someone unchecked the magic box, I tried to use `$firebaseArray.$remove`, except that only works if you're talking about the same reference you used to push to the array.
 So, if you have a list of items, you push _a copy_ of one to the array, then try to remove it, it didn't work.

 ### Keyed Arrays Make Sense Sometimes